A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Discussion

-There can be several reasons why merging the ECMWF ensemble with the less skillful NCEP ensemble, is leading to barycenters with improved performances.
-First, NCEP has generally less skill than ECMWF, but can be punctually better for some given locations, lead times or initialization dates.
-The barycenters can exploit this information to improve skill thanks to error cancellation and to the non-linearity of the skill metrics \citet{Hagedorn2005}.
-Second, the ECMWF ensemble may have good performances but be overconfident.
-In that case, adding a model with lower skills increases the spread of the ensemble and can move the ensemble mean towards the truth, as shown by~\citet{Weigel2008} for seasonal ensemble forecasts.
-This can be seen from Equation~\eqref{eq:crps_l2} in the case of the $L_2$-barycenter's CRPS.\@ This equation shows that the CRPS of the $L_2$-barycenter is composed of two parts: the weighted average of the CRPS of the single-model ensemble and the (weighted) CRPS between them.
-Thus, if one model has a worse CRPS than the other, it can still improve the CRPS of the barycenter if the CRPS between the models is large enough to compensate its CRPS.\@
+There can be several reasons why merging ECMWF with the less skillful models, is leading to barycenters with improved performances.
+First, the three SMEs have generally less skill than ECMWF, but can be punctually better for some given locations, lead times or initialization dates.
+The barycenters can exploit this information to improve skill thanks to error cancellation and to the non-linearity of the skill metrics \citep{Hagedorn2005}.
+Second, the ECMWF forecasts may have good performances but be overconfident.
+In that case, adding other models with lower skills increases the spread of the ensemble and can move the ensemble mean towards the truth, as shown by~\citet{Weigel2008} for seasonal ensemble forecasts.
+For the $L_2$ barycenter, this can be seen from Equation~\eqref{eq:crps_l2} which shows that the CRPS of the $L_2$ barycenter is composed of two parts: the weighted average of the CRPS of the SMEs and minus the weighted average of the CRPS between all the different pairs of SMEs.
+Thus, if one model has a worse CRPS than an other, it can still improve the CRPS of the barycenter if the CRPS between the models is large enough to compensate its own CRPS.

-An example of an interesting case for which NCEP performed best is the cold-wave event that occurred in February 2018 in France.
-Figure~\ref{fig:illustration_bary2} shows the ECMWF and NCEP forecasts initialized the 2018-02-01 (ensembles 1 and 2 respectively in the legend) as well as the daily 2m-temperature according to MERRA-2 (reference in black).
-One can observe that ECMWF seems to miss the cold-wave in week 4.
-On the other hand, some members of NCEP do predict an important temperature decrease.
-The peak of the temperature drop is shifted by one or two days in NCEP but remains within the same week, which is the the typical resolution for sub-seasonal timescale.
-Moreover, the large spread of NCEP's members during that week translate well the large uncertainty of the forecast.